KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 In Unix system, the default commit message editor is VI.
 To use your favorite editor, edit the core.editor option:

-<pre class="language-bash"><code>$ git config --global core.editor "~/Sublime\ Text\ 2/sublime_text -w"</code></pre>
+<pre class="language-bash"><code>$ git config --global core.editor "~/Sublime\ Text\ 3/sublime_text -w"</code></pre>
 </section>
 <section id="track-a-remote-branch">
 ## Track a remote branch [#](#track-a-remote-branch)

-Large scale projects have many git branches: developers create new ones every day, do many merges, switch to branches created by workmates, co-develop features in shared branches and so on.
+Large scale projects have many Git branches: developers create new ones every day, do many merges, switch to branches created by workmates, co-develop features in shared branches and so on.

 It's possible to track a remote branch, which displays useful informations in the `git status` command: